 RPC PREMIER LAW PTE LTD (trading name RPC Premier Law) a limited liability private company incorporated in Singapore under Unique Entity Number 201605186H.
 Its registered address is 12 Marina Boulevard, #38-04 Marina Bay Financial Centre Tower 3, Singapore 018982.
 It is a joint law venture between Reynolds Porter Chamberlain LLP and Premier Law and operates as a law firm.
 It is authorised to practise Singapore law in permitted areas of legal practice, and is regulated by the Singapore Ministry of Law, the Legal Services Regulatory Authority of Singapore, and the Accounting and Corporate Regulatory Authority of Singapore.

 References to “RPC”, “we”, “us”, “our”, or the “firm” are references to both Reynolds Porter Chamberlain LLP and the entities listed above.

 Due to a reorganisation of the RPC entities, this statement is intended to cover only those entities within the RPC group which provide legal services and which, collectively, meet the turnover requirements to produce a modern slavery statement.

 The supply chains RPC uses to provide its services primarily relate to professional and business services, information technology, facilities management, maintenance and catering.

 Risk Assessment and Due Diligence

-RPC has a number of existing policies and procedures which are relevant in relation to Modern Slavery and Human Trafficking and these set out our commitment to acting ethically and with integrity in our business dealings.
+RPC has a number of policies and procedures which are relevant in relation to modern slavery and human trafficking and these set out our commitment to acting ethically and with integrity in our business dealings.
 These policies include a Modern Slavery Policy, an Anti-Bribery Policy, a Gifts and Hospitality Policy and a Whistle-blowing Policy.